Alma Rubens: Drug abuse and decline

-By late 1927, Rubens' drug addiction severely impacted her career as she frequently was admitted to sanitariums for treatment for months at a time.
-One of her latter roles was as Julie in the 1929 part-sound film version of Show Boat, her next-to-last film roles and one of her few sound films.
+By late 1927, Rubens' drug addiction severely impacted her career as she was frequently admitted to sanitariums for treatment for months at a time.
+One of her latter roles was as Julie in the 1929 part-sound film version of Show Boat, her next-to-last film role and one of her few sound films.
 The soundtrack for the portion in which she spoke, however, has apparently been lost.

-In February 1929, Rubens' addiction became known publicly when she attempted to stab a physician who was taking her to a sanitarium for treatment.
+In February 1929, Rubens' addiction became known publicly when she attempted to stab a physician who was taking her to a sanatorium for treatment.
 She was ordered to undergo treatment at the Spadra facility shortly thereafter.
 She later escaped despite being under the watch of four nurses and two male guards.
-She then was admitted to a sanatorium in Pasadena but left after 10 days.
-On May 15, 1929, Rubens' husband Ricardo Cortez and her mother had Rubens committed to Patton State Hospital for treatment after she resumed her drug habit.
+She was then admitted to a sanatorium in Pasadena but left after 10 days.
+On May 15, 1929, Rubens' husband, Ricardo Cortez, and her mother had Rubens committed to Patton State Hospital for treatment after she resumed her drug habit.
 Rubens was released from Patton State Hospital in late December 1929.

-She made her first public appearance since her release on January 30, 1930, in a role in a play produced at the Writer's Club in Hollywood.
-Her performance was well received by the audience, and she received eight curtain calls.
+She made her first public appearance after her release on January 30, 1930, in a role in a play produced at the Writer's Club in Hollywood.
+Her performance was well-received by the audience, and she received eight curtain calls.
 After the show, Rubens gave an interview to United Press stating that she was cured of her addiction.
 During the interview, she described her descent into drug abuse and her experiences at the sanatoriums.

-In early February 1930, Rubens traveled to New York where she announced she was now free of drug addiction and planning a comeback with a vaudeville tour in the East.
+In early February 1930, Rubens traveled to New York, where she announced she was now free of drug addiction and planning a comeback with a vaudeville tour in the East.
 She made an appearance on stage with her husband, but returned to California the same month.
 She was there less than two weeks when, on January 5, 1931, she was arrested by Federal officers in San Diego for cocaine possession and conspiracy to smuggle morphine from Mexico into the United States.
 Rubens claimed she was being framed, and physicians attested to her statements that she was not taking drugs.
-She later was released on $5,000 bail, and appeared for a preliminary hearing the second week of January 1931.
+She was later released on $5,000 bail and appeared for a preliminary hearing the second week of January 1931.